 IT Risk Reduction

-We have formulated an IT-BCP comprising initiatives for restarting and recovering the IT systems we need to continue operations and administration in case of disaster, accident and so on, within the required time.
+We have formulated an IT BCP comprising initiatives for restarting and restoring IT systems we need to continue operations and administration in case of disaster, accident, or other event within the required time.